Interesting FootballInteresting Football

 The Mestalla is a football stadium in Valencia and is the home ground for Valencia Club de Fútbol.
 It has a capacity of 48,600 seats, making it the 8th-largest stadium in Spain.

-The Mestalla opened in 1923, is a UEFA Category 4 stadium.
+The Mestalla opened in 1923 and is a UEFA Category 4 stadium.
 It has hosted major football matches like the Copa del Rey finals.
 It was also one of the venues for the 1982 FIFA World Cup.

 7. San Mamés – 53,289